'Segregation academies' are common remnants of Mississippi's troubled history

 It took nearly a week for Hyde-Smith to apologize for the first remark, and she read from a pre-written statement at a live televised debate.

-Now, days before President Donald Trump is to come to Mississippi and hold two campaign events for her, she has come under fire again over segregation academies — this time for enrolling her daughter at Brookhaven Academy, also considered a segregation academy.
+Now, with President Donald Trump set to hold two campaign events in Mississippi for her on Monday, she has come under fire again over segregation academies — this time for enrolling her daughter at Brookhaven Academy, also considered a segregation academy.

 The sitting senator, however, is not the first candidate running for office in Mississippi to come under fire for sending their child to a so-called segregation academy.